enterspeedhq/enterspeed-docs/docs/reference/js/index-schema/indexMethod.md

 ### Index

-The `meta` property on the index is optional.
+The `metadata` property on the index is optional.

 Use it to add a description to the index.
 The description is exposed by the [Enterspeed Query MCP](/mcp-server/overview) to give AI agents meaningful context about what the index contains.